redwoodjs/redwood/docs/docs/router.md

 The first thing you need is a `Router`.
 It will contain all of your routes.
 The router will attempt to match the current URL to each route in turn, and only render those with a matching `path`.
 The only exception to this is the `notfound` route, which can be placed anywhere in the list and only matches when no other routes do.

-:::note
+:::note The `notfound` route can't be nested in a `Set`

-The `notfound` route cannot be nested in a `Set`.
-If you want to wrap your custom page in a `Layout` then you should add the `Layout` in your page instead.
+If you want to wrap your custom notfound page in a `Layout`, then you should add the `Layout` to the page instead.
 See [customizing the NotFoundPage](#customizing-the-notfoundpage).

 :::